ruslanbay/ipu4-drivers/README.md

 # Extract ACPI Tables

+> [!WARNING]
-    [!WARNING] ACPI tables can contain sensitive hardware-specific data.
-Redact or exclude msdm.dat: It contains your unique Windows OEM Product Key.
-Check for Identifiers: Files like dsdt.dsl may contain your system Serial Number or Asset Tag. tpm2.dat can expose Secure Boot and platform-bound identifiers.
+> ACPI tables can contain sensitive hardware-specific data.
+Redact or exclude msdm.dat - it contains your unique Windows OEM Product Key.
+Check for Identifiers, files like dsdt.dsl may contain your system Serial Number or Asset Tag. tpm2.dat can expose Secure Boot and platform-bound identifiers.
 Always audit .dsl files for personal information before sharing them.

 Install the ACPICA tools and dump the firmware tables:
 ```bash